-Syllabus of courses of FYBFM Programme (With effect from the Academic Year 2023-2024) 2.
-Minor 2.A.a.Economics- II ((3 Credits)
+Syllabus of courses of FYBFM Programme (With effect from the Academic Year 2025-2026) 2.
+Minor 2.A.a.Economics Of Financial Markets - II ((3 Credits)

 2. Minor 2.A.a.
-Economics-II Course Objectives and Course Outcomes Course Objectives CObj 1 To understand the meaning of financial markets and intermediaries.
-CObj 2 Develop an understanding of the role and functions of the Reserve Bank of India as bank regulator.
-CObj 3 To understand the role and functions of SEBI as a market regulator.
-Overview of Global Regulatory Principles.
-CObj 4 To understand the functioning of various financial institutions.
+Economics Of Financial Markets -II Course Objectives and Course Outcomes Course Objectives CObj 1 To understand the meaning of financial markets and intermediaries.
+CObj 2 Basic understanding and analysis of money markets, its constituents, role, money market instruments and money reforms introduced in recent years.
+CObj 3 Develop an understanding of the role and functions of the Reserve Bank of India as bank regulator.
+CObj 4 Understanding and evaluation of capital markets, structure, functions, reforms.
+Acquire basic theoretical knowledge and apply them towards investment decisions.
+CObj 5 To understand the role and functions of SEBI as a market regulator.
+CObj 6 To understand the functioning of various financial institutions.
 Course Outcomes COut 1 Learner understands the meaning and structure of financial market intermediaries.
-COut 2 Learner comprehends the role of SEBI as a market regulator.
-COut 3 Learner remembers reforms introduced in Capital Markets by the market regulator.
-COut 4 The Learner understands the functioning of Stock Exchanges in India.
-COut 5 The learner understands and remembers the role and functions of the Reserve Bank of India, its functions as a regulator of banks.
-COut 6 The Learner understands the functions of Commercial Banks, their Assets and Liabilities.
-COut 7 The Learner gains insight into credit- creating capacity of Commercial Banks.
+COut 2 Learners understand meaning of money market - Organized and Unorganized sectors and it's impact.
+COut 3 Learner understands and remembers the role and functions of Reserve Bank of India, its functions as a regulator of banks.
+COut 4 The Learner understands the functions of Commercial Banks, their Assets and Liabilities.
+COut 5 The Learner gains insight of credit creating capacity of Commercial Banks.
+COut 6 Learner remembers reforms introduced in Capital Markets by market regulator.
+COut 7 The Learner understands the functioning of Stock Exchanges in India as a market regulator.
 COut 8 The Learner understands the functioning of Non-Banking Financial Intermediaries.
 COut 9 Learner understands the roles of Merchant Banking in the Financial Markets.
-COut10 Learner understands the role of various Global Regulators in the Global Financial System.
+COut 10 Learners gain an understanding of functioning of mutual funds.

+Modules at a Glance

 Economics of Financial Markets II

 Sr. No. Modules No. of Lectures

-1 Introduction to Financial Market and Intermediaries 15
+1 Indian Money Market 15

-2 Securities and Exchange Board of India 15
+2 Indian Capital Markets 15

-3 Financial Institutions 15
+3 Financial Intermediaries 15

-Total No. of Lectures:45
+Total No. of Lectures: 45